 When Hayley was 10 years old, one of her knees began to ache.
 Her doctor thought it was just a sprain, but a few months later, tests revealed Hayley suffered from osteosarcoma, a type of bone cancer.
 Her family turned to St. Jude Children’s Research Hospital for her treatment and care, which included chemotherapy and a limb-saving surgery.
 She is now finished with treatment and thriving.
 She obtained an undergraduate degree in Spanish in 2014, and obtained her Physician Assistant (PA) degree in 2016.
 She now works at St. Jude – the very place that saved her life – as a PA with leukemia and lymphoma patients.

-It’s an incredible honor to join the Inspiration4 crew.
-This seat represents the hope that St. Jude gave me — and continues to give families from around the world, who, like me, find hope when they walk through the doors of St. Jude.
-When I was just 10 years old, St. Jude gave me the opportunity to grow up.
-Now I am fulfilling my dreams of working at the research hospital and traveling around the world.
-It’s incredible to be a part of this mission that is not only raising crucial funds for the lifesaving work of St. Jude but also introducing new supporters to the mission and showing cancer survivors that anything is possible.
+It’s an incredible honor to be a part of this mission that is not only raising crucial funds for the lifesaving work of St. Jude but also introducing new supporters to the cause and showing cancer survivors that anything is possible.”